(Editors note: This recruiting article was written by Chris Meade, Co-founder of LacrosseRecruits.com and our go-to guru of the recruiting process.)

 You should try to get video against the best opponents on your team’s schedule.
 Coaches like to see how a player performs against quality programs or against specific players who are headed to play college lacrosse.
 For example, if you are an attackman and have a great game against a UNC commit, that game video will allow coaches to compare you to D1 talent.
 If you play in developing areas, you may not have many opportunities to play against great competition, so I suggest that you focus on getting film from tournaments or camps over the summer.

-What type of video should you include to the coaches?
+What type of game video should you include to the coaches?

 The type of video that coaches like to see varies from program to program.
 Typically, you should include a highlight video that is no more than 6-8 minutes and the video from your best full game or two of the best halves from the season.
 The highlights give you the opportunity to showcase your ability, athleticism and attitude.
 A coach does not want to see 6 minutes of you scoring goals though.
 For an offensive player, they want to see the different facets of your game, dodging, shooting, feeding, off ball movement, riding, picking up groundballs and other intangibles.
 You want to include full game video or your best halves, so a coach can see how you perform within the flow of a game.
 It is important to help a coach get a better sense of you as a complete player.